Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Background and Related Work

 \subsection{Language Models for Automated Program Repair}

-Ray et al.~\cite{ray2016:naturalness} observed bugs to be deviations that manifest as unnatural \emph{noise} which increases entropy in otherwise predictable and repetitive natural code.
-This observation has been used to address various tasks, such as APR~\cite{tufano2019:empirical}, vulnerability identification~\cite{buratti2020:exploring}, and patch ranking~\cite{kang2022:language, kolak2022:patch}.

 Interpreting APR as a translation from buggy to fixed sequences further stimulated the use of language models~\cite{chen2021:sequencer, jiang2021:cure}.
 Early models used RNN and LSTM architectures that cannot handle long-range dependencies and scale poorly~\cite{zhang2023:survey}.
 Transformers~\cite{vaswani2017:attention} addressed these challenges and are now the prevalent choice.
 Transformers for APR and other SE tasks have evolved by incorporating new representations~\cite{guo2021:graphcodebert}, new loss functions~\cite{jain2021:contrastive}, and increasing their size~\cite{xia2023:automated}.
 This enables them to understand more complex syntactical structures~\cite{niu2022:deep, zeng2022:extensive}, and make human-competitive repairs~\cite{fan2023:automated}.
-These techniques differ from the RTT approach proposed in this paper in that they are fine-tuned on, or prompted to perform, the APR task, whereas the proposed RTT approach uses LLMs without any fine-tuning or prompting for APR. \fv{Furthermore, recent work has leveraged the use of zero-shot LLMs to successfully perform \emph{cloze-style} APR on numerous benchmarks~\cite{xia2022:less, xia2023:automated,jiang2023:impact}.} These studies masked buggy lines in a function and used off-the-shelf LLMs to predict the masked lines given surrounding code tokens as context.